2024

 • Have each employee bring something of importance from home.

-• Allow them to share what it is and why it is important to them.
+• Allow them to share what it is and why it is essential to them.

-This activity is a great way to have team members relate to one another, understand each other better, and learn about one another’s lives.
+This activity is a great way for team members to relate to one another, understand each other better, and learn about one another’s lives.

 19. Scavenger Hunt

-Yet another activity, scavenger hunts, allow employees to form bonds, work together, and have fun.
+Yet another activity, scavenger hunts, allows employees to form bonds, work together, and have fun.

 To set up your very own office scavenger hunt: